-- In the event of an emergency, the Director of Operations will notify local law enforcement officials via 911 (Rochester Police Department and Rochester Fire Department 911).
-Methods of communication within Vertus include: personal contact, telephone, telephone intercom, cellular telephones, email, and two-way radios. - Notification regarding early dismissals and/or emergency evacuations will be disseminated to the local media via the Director of Student Success.
-The CEO, Director of Operations and the Director of Student Success or their designee will manage all other internal and external communications with the media and other outlets.
+- In the event of an emergency, the COO will notify local law enforcement officials via 911 (Rochester Police Department and Rochester Fire Department 911).
+Methods of communication within Vertus include: personal contact, telephone, telephone intercom, cellular telephones, email, and two-way radios. - Notification regarding early dismissals and/or emergency evacuations will be disseminated to the local media via the Principal.
+The CEO, COO and the Principal or their designee will manage all other internal and external communications with the media and other outlets.
 No employee of Vertus should provide information to the media during or after an emergency unless they have received explicit permission from the Chief Education Officer.
-Parents, guardians, and persons in parental relationships will be contacted via telephone by Robo-Call or Vertus Preceptors in the event of an actual emergency. - The Director of Student Success or his designee will notify parents in event of a medical emergency or serious injury to a student.
+Parents, guardians, and persons in parental relationships will be contacted via telephone by Robo-Call or Vertus Preceptors in the event of an actual emergency. - The COO or his designee will notify parents in event of a medical emergency or serious injury to a student.